 Messy people are undeniably adaptable.
 The spontaneous ability to focus on the task at hand without getting mired in the minutia of their surrounding environment is a skillset that denotes a bird's-eye approach to problem-solving.
 Making order out of chaos, thriving among a disordered cosmos, is in effect survival of the fittest at its best.
 Change is the only constant in this life; may as well embrace it.

 What do you think of messiness as a creative tool?
 Do you thrive in chaos?
-If so, we’ve got some literature primed for you below.
+Let us know in the comments below.